top of page

 Inclusive Movement at the Texas School for the Blind

-Abril Padrón and her team have been teaching dance classes at the Texas School for the Blind and Visually Impaired (TSBVI) throughout January, February, and March 2025.
+Creativo Conmigo team members have been teaching dance classes at the Texas School for the Blind and Visually Impaired (TSBVI) throughout January, February, and March 2025.
 These classes provide students with an inclusive and engaging movement experience, fostering confidence, creativity, and community through dance.

 Due to privacy and liability laws, such as FERPA (Family Educational Rights and Privacy Act), which protects the privacy of student records, and HIPAA (Health Insurance Portability and Accountability Act), which safeguards sensitive health information, we are unable to take photos or videos of students participating in our program.